Casa de Solana Wedding Photography Guide

 The location on Aviles Street is a major advantage.
 After courtyard portraits, couples can step onto the oldest street in America for entirely different backdrops—historic facades, cobblestones, and 450 years of atmosphere.

-We've photographed here before and would love to return.
+It's a setting built for romantic, intimate coverage.
 If you're planning your ceremony at this inn, let's chat.

 Best Photo Locations